anshtyagi14/awseks/README.md

 ### Step 5: Cluster access to IAM User

 1. Revisit the previously created cluster by clicking on its name.
-In the `Access` tab, look for the `IAM access entries` section and select "Create access entry."
+In the "Access" tab, look for the "IAM access entries" section and select "Create access entry".

 <img src="src/34.png"/>

-2. From the "IAM principal" options, choose the IAM User you created earlier, then click "Next."
+2. From the "IAM principal" options, choose the IAM User you created earlier, then click "Next".

 <img src="src/35.png"/>

 3. In the access policies section, select `AmazonEKSClusterAdminPolicy`.
-Click "Add policy."
+Click "Add policy".
 Once the policy is listed under added policies, proceed by clicking "Next."

 <img src="src/36.png"/>

-4. Carefully review all the changes to ensure they are correct and then click "Create."
+4. Carefully review all the changes to ensure they are correct and then click "Create".

 <img src="src/37.png"/>

-5. After this process, you can confirm in the `IAM access entries` section that the `AmazonEKSClusterAdminPolicy` is now successfully attached to your IAM User.
+5. After this process, you can confirm in the "IAM access entries" section that the `AmazonEKSClusterAdminPolicy` is now successfully attached to your IAM User.

 <img src="src/38.png"/>